iainctduncan/papers/source/design.rst

 The time argument, ``1:1:120``, ``+8``, and ``9:1:120`` are converted by the macro layer into musically meaningful time representations, allowing the visual representation of the score code to be more easily read by the composer.

-But to clarify, this is *not* a separate score language with limited functionality, as is found in, for example, Csound.
+But to clarify, this is *not* a separate score language with limited functionality, as is found in Csound.
 This *is Scheme code* - it can include *any* Scheme functions and even be built by Scheme functions.
 Thus the use of a language with macro facilities enables the composer to work with different kinds of code
 - function defining code and score code - in one language without giving up the expressive power of high level language facilities.
+This use of a general programming language that can function additionally *as a readable score language* provides tremendous flexibility to the programmer, breaking the dichotomy between score data and running program that introduces constraints to the composer-programmer (Dannenberg, 1997, 5-9).
+.. citation (Dannenberg, 1997)

+..
+LEFT OFF

 Max and Lisp syntax compability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Finally, there is the fortunate coincidence of the Max message syntax being almost perfectly compatible with Lisp syntax.
-This happy accident (we can assume!) means that a user can create and run Scheme code in Max messages themselves, and use Max message-building functions to do so.
+This happy accident (we can assume!) means that a composer-programmer can create and run Scheme code *in Max messages*, and use Max message-building functions to do so.
-While this compatibility was not something I was expecting when originally embarking on the design, it has had a profound effect on the ease with which one can build Max patches that interact with Scheme for Max programs.
+While this compatibility was not something I was expecting when originally embarking on the design of Scheme for Max, it has had a profound effect on the ease with which one can build Max patches that interact with Scheme for Max programs.

 A Max message consists of Max *atoms*, which are space-separated tokens that may be integers, floating point numbers, or alpha-numeric symbols.